TOEFL ® Registrations 2025

 UPSC Prelims Solved Paper-1 2016 to 2020 with Ans. & Detailed Explanation

 CBSE provides the list of CTET syllabus languages in which they want to appear for the CTET 2025 exam.
-While filling the application form of CTET 2025, candidates are required to choose two languages.
+While filling the CTET 2025 application form, candidates are required to choose two languages.
 Go through the list of CTET syllabus languages that are given below in the table.

 Language Choice: